folio-org/folio-tools/jenkins-slave-docker/README.md

-Dockerfile and configs for Docker images consisting of development and build tools needed to build and deploy FOLIO artifacts for https://github.com/folio-org.
+Dockerfile and configs for Docker images consisting of development and build tools needed to build and deploy FOLIO artifacts for https://github.com/folio-org

 The image can be deployed as either Jenkins slave instances or as personal development environments for FOLIO.
 The image is primarily used by FOLIO CI and is available in the FOLIO CI repository at Docker Hub - https://hub.docker.com/u/folioci/dashboard/

-Th image is based on the jenkinsci/ssh-slave images including authentication support using a SSH key pair and as well as use of the entrypoint script, 'setup-ssh' from the https://github.com/jenkinsci/docker-ssh-slave repository.
+The image is based on the jenkinsci/ssh-slave images including authentication support using a SSH key pair and as well as use of the entrypoint script, 'setup-ssh' from the https://github.com/jenkinsci/docker-ssh-slave repository.